syedaareebashah/learn-low-code-agentic-ai/README.md

-# Agentic AI Development with Low Code n8n
+# Agentic AI Development with Low Code n8n, Supabase, and Model Context Protocl (MCP)

 **n8n** (pronounced “n-eight-n”) is an open‑source workflow automation and orchestration platform.
 It lets you connect APIs, databases, and services with a visual, node‑based editor, while still giving you the power to drop into code when you need it.
 For agentic AI, that combination—**no‑code orchestration with just‑enough code**—makes n8n an ideal control plane for building systems that can **perceive, plan, and act** across tools.